alhuar/influencity-test/readme.md

 * Download this repo
 * Run "npm install"
+* Run "npm start" to start the application
 * Run "npm run test" to execute the test suite
 ____
 #### How to use: